eliasdejong/viperlith/docs/ARCHITECTURE.md

 5. Batching unlocks further increased write throughput

 Alas, we can increase worker count without running into concurrency problems!

+## Finally!
+We can get back to building CRUD
+If all of this sounded like a lot, you are not alone.
+Luckily,

+To join a community of like-minded people enthusiastic about performance, consider [joining the Datastar Discord](https://discord.gg/bnRNgZjgPh).

+That is all!
+I hope you enjoyed reading this, so now you can get back to building.
+May your cloud bills be lean and your morphs be fat.

 [^1]: Postgres' MVCC implementation [has aged quite poorly](https://www.cs.cmu.edu/~pavlo/blog/2023/04/the-part-of-postgresql-we-hate-the-most.html).
 Long-running transactions can block the autovacuum process, which leaves behind more dead tuples, which in turn slow down transactions in a vicious cycle until the database halts to a crawl.